wlixcc/pod-lib-update-action/README.md

 # Pod Lib Update Action

-> When your private library code is adjusted, all you have to do is submit the code and tag it.
+> When your private pod repo updated, all you have to do is submit the code and tag it.
 Then action will automatically generate a new version of the library for you.
 No need to manually modify the spec file and submit to the spec repository

 > [中文参考链接](https://zhuanlan.zhihu.com/p/108654090)